About the author

-Well, call me Ian Dunross (a pseudonym); for it doesn't really matter what my real name is because evidently I don't existat least according to the great semiotician Umberto Eco, who states that the author is not important:
+Well, call me Ian Dunross (a pseudonym); for it doesn't really matter what my real name is because evidently I don't exist—at least according to the renowned semiotician Umberto Eco, who states that the author is not important:

 I'll tell you at once that I couldn't really care less about the empirical author of a narrative text (or, indeed, of any text).